What is the 11 Plus Exam?

 Beginner Tips for helping your child through the 11 Plus

-1. Be sure to prepare staggered revision so as to ensure you cover all areas, but avoid overloading your child with too much material at the beginning of the process.
+1. Be sure to prepare a staggered revision to ensure you cover all areas, but avoid overloading your child with too much material at the beginning of the process.

 2. Chop and change the area in which your child revises.
 Visiting new places such as the library will help prepare your child for sitting an exam in a new place.